What is an Eco-Friendly Funeral?

 As eco-awareness has increased globally, we see that the decision to live a greener life is leading to more eco-conscious decisions around death.
-Many are seeking to understand the best ways to plan an ethical send off.
+Many are seeking to understand the best ways to plan an ethical funeral.
 There are many options now available and each element of the funeral service and situations following can be altered according to more environmentally friendly principles.

 Leave a lighter footprint: Green Funeral and Burial Tips: